nex3/marmalade/doc/api.7.md

 *Error Codes*: 404

-Gets the package object for a given package with a single version of that package. `package` should be the name of the package.
+Gets the package object for a given package with a single version of that package.
+If you need the most recent version of the package, use `/v1/packages/:package/latest` instead. `package` should be the name of the package.

+The response will have a 404 status if the package doesn't exist or doesn't have the given version.

+### GET /v1/packages/:package/latest

+*Parameters*: `package`

+*Response*: `package`

+*Error Codes*: 404

+Gets the package object for a given package with the most recent (version-wise) version of that package. `package` should be the name of the package.

 The response will have a 404 status if the package doesn't exist or doesn't have the given version.